nplpirate/SaveR/ReadMe.md

 users.json: This JSON file stores user account information.
 It contains a dictionary where the keys are usernames and the values are user details, including the password.

 supermarkets.json: This JSON file stores information about supermarkets.
-It contains a list of supermarkets, each represented by a dictionary with details such as the supermarket name, location, and contact information.
+It contains a list of supermarkets, each represented by a dictionary with details of grocery products and their price.